turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 ### `locals` Instead of Instance Variables

-The other thing that might stand out to you in the code above is the use of the local variable `facade`.
-We'll talk about what a facade is in just a bit.
+The other thing that might stand out to you in the code above is the use of the local variable `search_results`.
 So why aren't we using an instance variable?

 As the applications you build grow in complexity you'll find yourself using more and more partials.
 Partials are generally shared between multiple views.
 And one view can load several partials.
 There's a good chance you will reuse variable names at some point in some of these partials.
 Why is this potentially bad?

 When you assign an instance variable in your controller it sets that value for _all_ of the views and partials associated with this page load.
 This makes it likely that someone will at some point override an instance variable accidentally.
 By using a local variable instead we will need to explicitly pass in our variables making for more robust code.

 Another bonus is the errors will also be more helpful and easier to troubleshoot.
-So why did we decide we wanted a local variable called `facade`?

-### The Facade Pattern

-The facade pattern is a design pattern common to object oriented programming.
-A facades is an object that serve as a front-facing interface that hides more complex behavior.

-It's common for pages to require data from multiple locations.
-For example, a dashboard might need to reach out to multiple tables and perhaps make some API calls in order to display all of the required data.
-One strategy is to send in several instance variables which is likely what you have done up until this point.

-Sandy Metz has a [list of rules for developers](https://thoughtbot.com/blog/sandi-metz-rules-for-developers) These rules are based on patterns observed through decades of object oriented programming with the intent of building applications that are less painful to maintain and change.
-One of those rules is "Controllers can instantiate only one object.
-Therefore, views can only know about one instance variable and views should only send messages to that object".

-The facade allows us to send one object into the view.
-We're going a step further here by not using an instance variable but the core principle of limiting the view to one object is the core concept of the facade.
-The blog post linked above discusses this more in depth and has further reading if you are interested.

 ### The Law of Demeter

-You'll notice in the code we decided to go with `facade.member_count` instead of `facade.members.count`.
-As a general rule, it's good for the facade to adhere to the [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter).
+You'll notice in the code we decided to go with `search_results.member_count` instead of `search_results.members.count`.
+As a general rule, it's good for out PORO to adhere to the [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter).
 While there are times to break this rule, it's best to get some experience following it prior to deciding to violate it.
 You'll have better intuitions around the benefits and when to break it.

 Here are the core concepts of the LoD.